JonosGit/hsds/docs/kubernetes_install_azure.md

 9. Tag the docker image using the ACR scheme: `$ docker tag hdfgroup/hsds $ACRNAME.azurecr.io/hsds:v1`  where $ACRNAME is the ACR being deployed too, and v1 is the version (update this everytime you will be deploying a new version of HSDS)
 10. Obtain the credentials to login to the container registry: `$ az acr login --name $ACRNAME`.
 11. Push the image to Azure ACR: `$ docker push $ACRNAME.azurecr.io/hsds:v1`
-12. In k8s_deployment.yml, customize the values for AWS_S3_GATEWAY, AWS_REGION, BUCKET_NAME, LOG_LEVEL, SERVER_NAME, HSDS_ENDPOINT, GREETING, AZURE_CONNECTION_STRING and ABOUT based on the AWS region you will be deploying to and values desired for your installation.
-Next update the image: myacr.azurecr.io/hdfgroup/hsds:v1" to reflect the attached acr repository for deployment.
+12. In k8s_deployment.yml, customize the values for HDF5_SAMPLE_BUCKET, AZURE_CONNECTION_STRING and BUCKET_NAME based on the Azure region you will be deploying to and values desired for your installation.
+Next update the image: 'myacr.azurecr.io/hdfgroup/hsds:v1' to reflect the attached acr repository for deployment.
 13. Apply the deployment: `$ kubectl apply -f k8s_deployment.yml`
 14. Verify that the HSDS pod is running: `$ kubectl get pods`.
 A pod with a name starting with hsds should be displayed with status as "Running".
 15. Tail the pod logs (`$ kubectl logs -f hsds-1234 sn`) till you see the line: `All nodes healthy, changing cluster state to READY` (requires log level be set to INFO or lower)
-16. Create a forwarding port to the Kubernetes service: `$ sudo kubectl port-forward hsds-1234 80:5101`
+16. Create a forwarding port to the Kubernetes service (if no loadbalancer is in use): `$ sudo kubectl port-forward hsds-1234 80:5101`
 17. Add the DNS for the service to the /etc/hosts file.
 E.g. `127.0.0.1  hsds.hdf.test` (use the DNS name given in k8s_deployment.yml)
 18. Go to <http://hsds.hdf.test/about> and verify that "cluster_state" is "READY"
 19. Install Anaconda: <https://conda.io/docs/user-guide/install/linux.html>  (install for python 3.7)